scottyschup/ruby-curriculum/bonus/metaprogramming.md

 => true
 ```

-I commonly use `Object#class` to see what kind of thing I'm dealing
+I commonly use `Object#class` when debugging or using pry to see what
-with, so that I can then know what class to look up the documentation
+kind of thing I'm dealing with, so that I can then know what class to
-for.
+look up the documentation for.

 Here we can see that even classes are objects in Ruby: